juancolchete/CriptoSheets/README.md

 # CriptoSheets
-This repository aims to make easy follow your criptocurrencies investiments
+This repository aims to make easy follow your cryptocurrencies investiments